vkuskova/ICDM-GNAVAR/README.md

 ## License

 - **Code**: MIT (see `LICENSE` inside the bundle).
-- **Datasets**: publicly available from their original sources, cited in the paper and in `data/README.md`; raw data are not redistributed here.
+- **Datasets**: publicly available from their original sources, cited in the paper.
+Provided here for reproducibility purposes; should not be reused and reproduced without citing the original dataset sources.
 - **Paper**: ICDM submission; all rights reserved by the authors.

 ## Contact